eikek/docspell/modules/microsite/docs/doc.md

 slash `/`, for example `smith/john`.
 If your user name is the same as the collective name, you can omit one; so `smith/smith` can be abbreviated to just `smith`.

-## Limitations

-* Docspell currently supports only PDF files.
-* The PDF view relies on the browsers capabilities.
-Sadly, not all browsers can display PDF files.
-Some may require extra plugins.
-And it's especially sad, that mobile browsers wont't display the files.
-It works with the major desktop browsers (firefox, chromium), though.